 Dozens of pieces of personal data float around, in both the physical and digital worlds, for each of us.
 Old bank statements.
 Last year’s tax returns.
 The title for your car.
 An exercise in living a more organized life is pulling all of it together and having a designated place for things.
-Keep all your important documents in one secure place so that you can refer back to easily.
+Keep all your important documents in one secure place so that you can refer back to them easily.
 Then, ultimately, do yourself a favor and share this location with loved ones in case of travel, illness, or your eventual absence.

 But where do you start collecting it all—both offline and online?
 Here’s how.